This post may contain affiliate links.

 - There are no big “wow” sights on the tour, just a series of kinda-cool locations.
 There is nothing as awe-inspiring as opening the doors to the Hogwarts Great Hall or strolling down Diagon Alley, for those you need to visit Warner Bros Studios, just outside London.

-- Most of the Harry Potter sites on the tour you would pass a million times and have no idea they were used in the movies.
+Most of the Harry Potter sites on the tour you would pass a million times and have no idea they were used in the movies.
 Luckily, our guide came with in-bus video and a series of still photos to refresh our memories.

-- You could use this tour as a way of seeing London in comfort, the bus took us past many of London’s most famous sites and into some interesting areas including the South Bank, Borough Market and Leadenhall Market.
-It was very pleasant indeed to be chauffeur driven around London in a small bus.
+You could use this tour as a way of seeing London’s major sites in comfort, the bus took us past many of London’s most famous landmarks and into some interesting areas including the South Bank, Borough Market and Leadenhall Market.
+It was very pleasant indeed to be chauffeur-driven around London in a small bus.

-- Gringotts Bank is the first stop of the tour, in the form of Australia House.
+Gringotts Bank is the first stop of the tour, in the form of Australia House.
 The actual building looks nothing like the bank in the film, but if you have time, walk up here before your tour starts and take a look through the glass in the doors, you’ll be looking into Gringotts, minus the goblins.

 The magic of the movies in transforming bricks and mortar is interesting to see, locations are chosen for their useability as well as their appearance.
-Even huge budget movies can’t pay to close Oxford St so many of the locations are back roads that are easy to close off to traffic, the same London sites feature in multiple films because of this.
+Even huge-budget movies can’t pay to close Oxford St so many of the locations are back roads that are easy to close off to traffic, the same London sites feature in multiple films because of this.

-- This is a hop off tour, where possible you can get off the bus, wander around and take photos, your guide will point out some of the finer details.
+This is a hop off tour, where possible you can get off the bus, wander around and take photos, your guide will point out some of the finer details.

-- You could never drive around London and park at these places, you’d have to devote a lot of time into finding them all and visit on foot and by public transport.
+You could never drive around London and park at these places, you’d have to devote a lot of time into finding them all and visit on foot and by public transport.
 This 2-3 hour tour does all the hard work for you.

-The tour finishes with a visit to Platform 9 3/4 at Charring Cross station.
+The tour finishes with a visit to Platform 9 3/4 at Kings Cross station.
 We’d already been along to check out that particular site and thought it was great.
 Ignore the stinking reviews you find online!

 We were guests on this tour, but all views are, as always, our own.
 You can find further information on this Harry Potter movie tour by clicking through.

-If you’re visiting our home city from overseas, you’ll need a guide book!Lonely Planet UK
+If you’re visiting our home city from overseas, you’ll need a guide book, we recommend Lonely Planet UK.